endjin/AzureApimAndFunctionsIntegrationDefects/README.md

 # Azure API Management & Functions Integration Defects

+## Update 06/07/2018

+While part of Defect 1 has been fixed (importing a 2nd Azure Function with the same Operation Id format), the rest of the defects are still present.

 ## Summary
 We are attempting to take IP currently held in over 200 Nuget Packages and turn them into a set of RESTful APIs to enable easier consumption.